Gansbaai Information | Conference Venues Gansbaai | Conference Centres | Conferences Gansbaai

 Click here for Conference Centres in Gansbaai

-Gansbaai is an area of contrast.
-It is situated in the centre of a number of small bays with miles of unspoiled beaches, nature reserves with over 1500 species of Fynbos, ancient Milkwood forests, rocky inlets, caves and spectacular views across Walker Bay.
-It is a well-known whale watching and great white shark viewing destination.
+Gansbaai is situated in the centre of a number of small bays with miles of unspoiled beaches, rocky inlets, ancient milkwood forests, nature reserves with over 1500 variety of Fynbos, caves and spectacular views across Walker Bay.
+It is a well-known great white shark viewing and whale watching destination.

-This quaint traditional fishing village is situated on not one, but two harbours where many fishing trawlers and boats come and go daily, supplying fresh catches to fishmongers and local restaurants.
+This quaint traditional fishing village is situated on two harbours where many fishing boats and trawlers come and go daily, supplying fresh catches to fishmongers and local restaurants.

 Gansbaai History

-The earliest evidence of the presence of sheep-herding Khoi people (after the hunter-gatherer-"San", the original indigenous population of the Western Cape) in the Western Cape has been found in Klipgat Cave as well.
+The earliest evidence of the presence of sheepherding Khoi people in the Western Cape has been found in Klipgat Cave as well.
 Until the arrival of the first white settlers at the end of the 18th century, the Khoi people thrived in this region.
-An expedition sent by Jan van Riebeeck to the area, described meeting people of the so-called Chainouqua-tribe near Baardskeerdersbos, a rural hamlet, 15 kilometres (9.3 mi) from Gansbaai.
-The river flowing through the Baardskeerdersbos Valley is still called "Boesmansrivier" (Afrikaans for Bushman's river).
-"Bushman" is a name commonly used the for San-people, but will in this case have reflected Khoi-people.
+An expedition sent by Jan van Riebeeck to the area, described meeting people of the so-called Chainouqua-tribe near Baardskeerdersbos, a rural hamlet, 15 kilometres from Gansbaai.
+The river flowing through the Baardskeerdersbos Valley is still called Boesmansrivier Bushman is a name commonly used the for San-people, but will in this case have reflected Khoi-people.

 It was people of Khoi-descent that erected the first permanent settlement in the Gansbaai vicinity.
 In 1811 fishing-cottages were built at Stanfords Bay in De Kelders.

-The first white settlers in the area were "trekboere" (nomadic farmers).
+The first white settlers in the area were nomadic farmers.
 They copied the Khoi herding techniques of using a grazing area until it was exhausted, then moving on to greener pastures.
-The area was big and fertile enough for such purposes.
+The area was spacious and fertile enough for such purposes.
 On many of the large farms around Gansbaai, the old and original homesteads and mudstone-houses tell of the days that the white farmers settled down.

 More than 140 ships have been wrecked and thousands of lives lost between Danger Point and Cape Infanta, to the east of Gansbaai.
 In 1895, the Danger Point Lighthouse was built, providing more security for the ships in these dangerous waters.